Essential Web Design Costs Explained to Help You Budget

 It is simply not possible for me to outline all the different essential web design costs for every different type of website.
-For the sake of this post I limited myself to the most common websites we build for our global clients.
-I included the most requested types of functionality to give you a rough idea what you are looking at.
+For the sake of this post, I limited myself to the most common websites we build for our global clients.
+I included the most requested types of functionality to give you a rough idea of what you are looking at.

 Landing Page Costs

 The most basic type of website is a one-page site, commonly referred to as a landing page.
-This can either by a stand-alone site marketing a single product or service, or part of a larger multi-page site.
+This can either be a stand-alone site marketing a single product or service, or part of a larger multi-page site.
 Landing pages are generally fairly simple and do not contain much content or require advanced functionality.